2 min read Your Fundraising Growth Story Pt. 1: To raise funding, you must have one.

 Many entrepreneurs approach me for funding for their startup.
-The biggest misconception most have is that they must first raise funding and then they can launch and grow their business.
+The biggest misconception most have is that they must first raise funding, and then they can launch and grow their business.
 In reality, the ones who raise funding already have a growth story and can communicate it effectively to the investors.

-The product works and people will pay for it.
-There are some investors who fund deals based solely on the team, the space, or the technology but these are rare examples.
-Most are seeking what I call the “Growth Story”.
-They look for an operational revenue model in the business with increasing numbers on sales, team, product and fundraise.
+The product works, and people will pay for it.
+Some investors fund deals based solely on the team, the space, or the technology, but these are rare examples.
+Most are seeking what I call the “Growth Story.”
+They look for an operational revenue model in the business with increasing numbers on sales, team, product, and fundraise.

-If you don’t have substantial revenue you must validate the business model and use metrics to show how it works on the following levels:
+If you don’t have substantial revenue, you must validate the business model and use metrics to show how it works on the following levels:

-Activity – basic activity of the business which includes leads, downloads, trials, etc.
+- Activity: basic activity of the business, which includes leads, downloads, trials, etc.

-Unit economic metrics- the unit economic model shows the cost of customer acquisition and revenue.
+- Unit economic metrics: the unit economic model, shows the cost of customer acquisition and revenue.

-Growth metrics- the user base and usage of the product is growing.
+- Growth metrics: the user base and usage of the product is growing.

-Scott Adams once wrote “Losers have goals.
+Scott Adams once wrote, “Losers have goals.
 Winners have systems.”

+A startup pitch deck filled with forecasts alone is just a set of goals.
+A startup pitch deck showing how the business model is currently working is a system.
 It’s best to show up with a pitch deck showing how your system is working today.

 Hall T. Martin is the founder and CEO of the TEN Capital Network.TEN Capital has been connecting startups with investors for over ten years.
 You can connect with Hall about fundraising, business growth, and emerging technologies via LinkedIn or email: [email protected]